b30wulffz/navigat-o-mon/README.md

 # Navigate-o-mon

 A demo app used to show different types of navigation modes in React-Native.
-Here is the demo video, [click]() to view on youtube.
+Here is the demo video.
+[Click here](https://youtu.be/esHG8fyi2CA) to view it on youtube.

 ## Apk file

-The link to apk file: [click here](https://drive.google.com/open?id=1rTOsoGMY0ceErWaZH14q2fEly-SEYuJm)
+To get the apk file: [click here](https://drive.google.com/open?id=1rTOsoGMY0ceErWaZH14q2fEly-SEYuJm)

 ## Installation